apollowebdesigns/maplinRobotArmWebapp/readme.md

 For Python Selenium, webdriver needs to be started and you need to have chromedriver to interact with chrome.

+pip install behave for cucumber language for python

 # HAVE FAITH!!!